Basketball in Russia: Soviet Era

 During the Soviet era, basketball became an important part of the country's sporting culture.
 The Soviet Union's national basketball team was one of the strongest in the world, and it won several Olympic medals, including gold in 1972, 1988, as well as three FIBA Basketball World Cup in 1967, 1974 and 1982.

-the Soviet Union dissolution and Present Russia
+Soviet Union dissolution and Present Russia

 After the collapse of the Soviet Union in 1991, basketball in Russia experienced some ups and downs.
 The country's economy went through a difficult period, which affected the funding and development of sports programs.
 However, Russian basketball has rebounded in recent years, with several teams achieving success in European and international competitions.

-Today, Russia has a strong professional basketball league, the VTB United League, which includes teams from Russia, Belarus, Kazakhstan, and other countries.
-The league has produced several talented players, including Andrei Kirilenko, Sergey Karasev, and Timofey Mozgov, who have gone on to play in the NBA.
+Today, Russia has a professional basketball league, the VTB United League, which includes teams from Russia, Belarus, Kazakhstan, and other surrounding countries.
+The league has produced many talented players, such as Andrei Kirilenko, Sergey Karasev, and Timofey Mozgov, who have gone on to play in the NBA.

-2022 Russia Banned
+2022 Russia ban

 After the 2022 Russian invasion of Ukraine, FIBA banned Russian teams and officials from participating in FIBA basketball and FIBA 3x3 Basketball competitions.